-Remind Patients not to use alcohol or illegal drugs during pregnancy, and take prescription medications exactly as prescribed.
+Remind patients not to use alcohol or illegal drugs during pregnancy, and take to prescription medications exactly as prescribed.

-Most people know that using illegal drugs, including marijuana and heroin, is not safe for the fetus during pregnancy, but many do not know that alcohol is just as, or even more dangerous.
+Most people know that using illegal drugs, including marijuana and heroin, is not safe for the fetus during pregnancy, but many do not know that alcohol could be, or even more dangerous.
 Remind your patients that drinking alcohol and using illegal drugs while pregnant harms their baby, and that prescription drugs should be taken exactly as prescribed.

 General Screening Tools and Recommendations

 The American College of Obstetricians and Gynecologists (ACOG) recommends universal screening for alcohol and opioids, and that providers ask pregnant women about their marijuana use.
 If they are using, you should urge them to stop because of the risk of permanent damage to the baby.